ByronBenton/ByronBenton/README.md

 * 😄 Pronouns: He/Him

-* 🔭 I'm currently working on web development projects.
+* 🔭 Currently building small web projects and product experiments to strengthen my technical fluency and product thinking.

-* 🌱 I know HTML, CSS and JavaScript but have plans to learn Python in the future.
+* 🌱 Comfortable with HTML, CSS, and JavaScript and actively exploring ways to apply these skills to prototyping and product discovery.
+Planning to expand into Python in the future.

-* (👀) I’m looking to add to the community.
+* (👀) Interested in contributing to product focused and beginner friendly open source projects.

-* 🤔 I'm inherently a deep thinker.
+* 🤔 Naturally analytical and enjoy breaking down complex problems into simple, user centered solutions.

-* 💬 Ask me about how to create functional products that appeal to customers.
+* 💬 Ask me about product strategy, experimentation, or how to build functional products that appeal to customers.

-* ⚡ Fun fact: I love to workout and practice amateur videography and photography.
+* ⚡ Fun fact: I enjoy working out and practicing amateur videography and photography.

 👉 **PROGRAMMING LANGUAGES**